phillipmerriman/burgerapp/README.md

 ## Contributing
-This project is not open to contributions.
+This project is not open to contributions at this time.

 ## Versioning
 This project does not use versions at this time.